Mick Schumacher: 2020

 Schumacher continued with Prema in the 2020 FIA Formula 2 Championship, joined by reigning FIA Formula 3 champion and fellow Ferrari Driver Academy member Robert Shwartzman.
 In the feature race at Austria, he went off while battling Callum Ilott for the race lead.
 In the second round at the same circuit, his fire extinguisher went off in the sprint race.
 In Hungary, Schumacher bounced back with a double podium.
-He then went on a run of 5 consecutive podiums from Spain to Monza, including a win in the Feature race at Monza, and took the Championship lead at Mugello.
+He then went on a run of five consecutive podiums from Spain to Monza, including a win in the Feature race at Monza, and took the Championship lead at Mugello.
 He won the feature race at the next round in Russia and came third in the sprint race which was shortened due to a crash between Luca Ghiotto and Jack Aitken.

-At the Bahrain Round, he qualified in 10th and rose to fourth in the Feature race.
+At the Bahrain Round, Schumacher qualified in tenth and rose to fourth in the Feature race.
 He finished seventh in the Sprint race.
 As a result, Callum Ilott was able to bring the deficit down to 14 points going into the final round on the Outer Track at the same venue.

 In Sakhir, Schumacher qualified a career-worst 18th following an incident with Roy Nissany.
 He produced a good recovery drive up to sixth with the fastest lap.
 This meant that the points gap stayed the same going into the final race.
 In the Sprint race, Schumacher flat-spotted his tyres while fighting for the lead, which led to him defending from Ilott for the first half of the race.
 After a few more lock-ups, he pitted for softs, dropping him out of the points.
 As a result of hard attacking and defending, Ilott's tires didn't fare much better and he too slowly fell out of the points.
 This result confirmed Schumacher as the 2020 FIA Formula 2 Champion.